 If there are samples that are taken, we send them off via overnight FedEx to Pro-Laboratories, Inc. We usually get the results within 48-72 hours of them receiving the samples.
 Once we receive the results, Paxton Inspection Services will then create a written report that includes all the findings along with the test results.
 We will then send you the report for your review.
 We are always available to answer any questions or concerns that you may have.

 It's ugly and unhealthy for buildings and humans.
-For people that are allergic or have a poor immune system, a small amount or large amount in a building can cause mild to severe breathing problems, sickness, and other health issues.
+For people that are allergic or have a poor immune system, even a small amount of Mold in a building can cause mild to severe breathing problems, sickness, and other health issues.

 For a building, mold can cause damage to the structure.
 It bonds to some building materials, and then will start to eat the substrate its attached too.
 This will cause damage to drywall, wood, carpet padding, etc. Mold needs moisture and food to survive, and a building has plenty of food.